-Seems pretty straight-forward to me.
-Only confusion might come from the fact, that you can have two different variables in your class under the same name (one static and one ordinary).
-But I recommend (for your own sakes) to avoid that behavior entirely.
+Seems pretty straight-forward.
+The only confusion might arise from the fact that you can have two different variables in your class with the same name (one static and one ordinary).
+I wouldn't recommend relying on that behaviour in your code.

-With static methods it gets a little more complex.
+With static methods, it gets a little more complicated.
 In Python, there are two ways of defining static methods within a class.

-Method decorated with this decorator shares with the class only the namespace.
-Note that, no arguments are mandatory in the method definition.
-Static method can access classes static variables.
-See in the following example:
+A method decorated with this decorator only shares the namespace with the class.
+Note that no arguments are mandatory in the method definition.
+A static method defined this way can access the class' static variables.
+See the following example:

-The difference between class method and static method in Python is, that class method recieves one mandatory argument - a class name it was called from.
-Let's have a look:
+The difference between class method and static method in Python is, that class method recieves one mandatory argument - a class it was called from.
+Let's take a look: